theforeman/smart_proxy_monitoring/README.md

 ## Icinga 2 and Icinga Web 2 Module Director

-This requires you to do the configuration steps above so Downtimes could be send to and Status information could be read from Icinga 2.
+This requires you to do the configuration steps above so Downtimes can be sent to Foreman and Status information can be read from Icinga 2.

-In addition you have to configure the provider Icingadirector for managing hosts in the Icinga Web 2 Module Director.
+In addition, you have to configure the provider Icingadirector for managing hosts in the Icinga Web 2 Module Director.
 This graphical configuration frontend for Icinga 2 will allow you to customize the host, e.g.  adding additional required objects for using Icinga 2 as a monitoring agent or assign more attributes and services.
-By default it requires a template named `foreman-host`.
+By default, it requires a template named `foreman-host`.

 ### Icinga Web 2 Module Director

-Using the API of the Icinga Web 2 Module Director requires Authentication and Authorisation like it is described in its [documentation](https://github.com/Icinga/icingaweb2-module-director/blob/master/doc/70-REST-API.md).
+Using the API of the Icinga Web 2 Module Director requires Authentication and Authorisation as it is described in the [documentation](https://github.com/Icinga/icingaweb2-module-director/blob/master/doc/70-REST-API.md).

-For the basic authentication of the webserver there are two possible ways of configuration.
+For the basic authentication of the webserver, there are two possible ways of configuration.
 If you already use basic auth simply add a user and password to the authentication source.
-If you do not want to add basic authentication you can configure the webserver to auto login as a user depending on your source ip.
+If you do not want to add basic authentication you can configure the webserver to auto login as a user depending on your source IP.
 ```
 # vi /etc/httpd/conf.d/icingaweb2.conf
 ...